-This section discusses our compensation philosophy, summarizes our compensation programs and reviews compensation decisions for our named executive officers (NEOs) for the year ended December 31, 2022 (Fiscal 2022).
+This section discusses our compensation philosophy, summarizes our compensation programs and reviews compensation decisions for our named executive officers (NEOs) for the year ended December 31, 2023 (Fiscal 2023).
 The following discussion contains forward-looking statements that are based on our current plans, considerations, expectations, and determinations regarding existing and future compensation programs.
 The actual amount and form of compensation and the compensation policies and practices that we adopt in the future may differ materially from currently planned programs as summarized in this discussion.

-For Fiscal 2022, our NEOs were:
+For Fiscal 2023, our NEOs were:

-- Michael Massaro, our Chief Executive Officer and member of our Board of Directors; - Robert Orgel, our President and Chief Operating Officer; - Michael Ellis, our Chief Financial Officer; - Sharon Butler(1), our Executive Vice President of Global Education; and - David King, our Chief Technology Officer. - (1) Effective December 31, 2022, Ms. Butler is no longer considered an executive officer as such term is defined under the Exchange Act.
+- Michael Massaro, our Chief Executive Officer and member of our Board of Directors; - · Robert Orgel, our President and Chief Operating Officer; - Michael Ellis, our former Chief Financial Officer(1); - Peter Butterfield, our General Counsel and Chief Compliance Officer; and - · David King, our Chief Technology Officer. - (1) Effective March 4, 2024, Mr. Ellis ceased serving as our Chief Financial Officer and principal financial officer.